secretstartups/handbook/hiring/talent-acquisition-framework/ces-contract-processes/index.html.md

 ### How to add a contract into Greenhouse

-1. In the GitLab Handbook, you'll navigate to [this link](https://about.gitlab.com/handbook/people-group/contracts-probation-periods/) as a SSOT for all contract templates.
+1. In the internal GitLab Handbook, you'll navigate to [this link](https://internal-handbook.gitlab.io/handbook/people-group/people-operations/people-connect/employment_contracts/) as a SSOT for all contract templates.
 Only the People Group, Finance, and Legal should have access to this folder.
 1. Navigate to the correct entity of the contract you're attempting to update on the handbook page.
 1. Click the link to the contract you're wanting to upload and it will open the Google Document.
 1. Navigate to `File`, click `Download` and select `Microsoft Word`.